Cheryl Gallant: Political career

-Gallant won her fifth term in Parliament in a landslide election, collecting 27,462 of 51,398 votes (53.43% of the total).
+In the 2011 election, Gallant won her fifth term in Parliament in a landslide election, collecting 27,462 of 51,398 votes (53.43% of the total).
 Her closest opponent, Independent Hec Clouthier, received 9,611 votes (18.70%).

-In the 41st Parliament, Gallant serves as a member of the Standing Committee on Industry, Science, and Technology, as well as the Standing Committee on National Defence.
+During the 41st Parliament, Gallant served as a member of the Standing Committee on Industry, Science, and Technology, as well as the Standing Committee on National Defence.

 She was elected by colleagues to represent Canada as Chair of the Canadian-North Atlantic Treaty Organization (NATO) Parliamentary Association.
 The Canada-NATO Parliamentary Association consists of membership of all political parties represented in the House of Commons.

 In March 2012, Gallant traveled to Norway to observe Canadian Forces from Petawawa participate in NATO exercises.
 In April 2012, she received second place in The Hill Times poll for Best Conservative Constituency MP.

-Gallant was re-elected for a sixth term in 2015.
+Gallant was re-elected for a sixth term in the 2015 election.
 In a statement on April 2, 2019, Gallant addressed the Speaker in the House regarding carbon pricing in Canada stating that the effects would necessitate higher tuition fees on college and university students to make up for increased heating and carbon payments.

 Gallant was challenged for the Conservative nomination in Renfrew—Nipissing—Pembroke for the 2019 election by Mike Coates, the campaign manager for former Conservative leadership candidate Kevin O'Leary.
 However, Gallant was successful in winning the nomination 866 votes to 522.

 On October 21, 2019, Gallant was re-elected for her seventh term in office after winning 30,387 of 57,506 ballots cast, or 52.67% of the vote.
 She is the longest serving woman in the federal caucus.
 During the ensuing 43rd Canadian Parliament, she introduced one private member bill, Bill C-222, An Act to amend the Expropriation Act (protection of private property) which sought to disallow the exemption of a public hearing in cases where private land is being expropriated for the purposes of "restoring historical natural habitats or addressing, directly or indirectly, climate variability".
 It was brought to a vote on February 17, 2021, but defeated with only Conservatives Party members voting in favour.

 In the 2020 Conservative Party of Canada leadership election she endorsed Peter MacKay.

-She won re-election in 2021, despite being "nowhere to be found" during the campaign, according to CTV News Ottawa.
+She won re-election in the 2021 election, despite being "nowhere to be found" during the campaign, according to CTV News Ottawa.
 During the campaign, Gallant claimed "Now that the pandemic is passing, they’re rebranding climate change as a climate emergency in order to justify climate lockdowns."
 The claim was cited by Prime Minister Justin Trudeau as an example of a need for Conservative leader Erin O'Toole to control his candidates.